-1. Number of persons engaged (columns 0520, 0506, 0523 and 0515)

-Please report all persons engaged in this establishment by category of workers, citizenship and ethnic group from columns columns 0520 & 0506 (Male) and 0523 & 0515 (Female) during December 2021 or the last pay period in the reference year.
+- 1. Number of persons engaged (columns 0520, 0506) and (columns 0523,0515) Please report all persons engaged in this establishment by category of workers, citizenship and ethnic group from columns 0520 & 0506 (Male) and 0523 & 0515 (Female) during December 2021 or the last pay period in the reference year.
 The number of persons reported should include persons on short-term leave such as sick leave or vacation leave.
-Directors of incorporated enterprises who are paid solely for their attendance at Board of Directors' meetings, persons on indefinite leave, military leave or on pension are excluded

-- 2. Number of non-Malaysian citizens person engaged by category length of service in Malaysia (columns 0521, 0522, 0524 and 0525) - 3.
-Number of persons engaged provided by other establishment during December 2021 (column 0509 and 0518)
+Directors of incorporated enterprises who are paid solely for their attendance at Board of Directors' meetings, persons on indefinite leave, military leave or on pension are excluded - 2.
+Number of non-Malaysiaan citizen by category of the length of services in Malaysia (0521,0522,0524, and 0525) - 3.
+Number of persons engaged provided by other establishment during December 2021 columns 0509 and 0518)

-Refers to the number of persons engaged in this establishment but salaries & wages paid by establishment that supply the workers.
-Payment for the salaries & wages to that establishment need to be reported in Question 9.33 on page 22.
+Refers to the number of persons employed in this establishment but salaries and wages paid by establishment that supply the workers.
+Payment for the salaries & wages to that establishment need to be reported in Question 9.35 on page 23.

-Question 5C and 5D (SALARIES & WAGES PAID)
+Question 5C and 5D (SALARIES AND WAGES PAID)